 Discover the Churches of Prague

 One of the dominant features of Prague’s architecture is its churches.
 And as the city was once the capital of the Holy Roman Empire it is easy to understand why.
 The most important and distinctive of the city’s churches and religious centres include, the St Vitus Cathedral, Our Lady Before Tyn, the Loreta, the Convent of St Agnes, St Nicholas Church, and St James Church.
 The designs range from 14th century Gothic to the early 19th century, when St Vitus’ construction was complete before its belated consecration.
+If your looking for the best things to do in Prague, then definitely start with visiting the city's magnificent churches.

 Visit the Prague Jewish Museum